I’m often asked what websites, courses, tools and resources I’d recommend for writers.

 Retailers & distribution

 Draft2Digital: Sell your books on a wide range of platforms, all through one dashboard.
 Free to use.

 Vellum: Mac-based software used for creating beautiful book files.
 Simple, intuitive and very cost-effective if you plan to write a handful of books.

 Mailchimp: One of the most popular tools for maintaining a mailing list.
 Free for your first 2,000 subscribers, with scaled payment options thereafter.

 Mark Dawson’s Ads for Authors: The course that changed my advertising mindset and took me from $30 a day to $3,000 a day.

 Self Publishing 101: A course for beginners to self-publishing, also created by Mark Dawson.

 KDP Rocket: A piece of software to help you find the best Amazon categories and AMS keywords for your marketing campaigns.

 I’m always completely open and transparent.
-Links marked with an * asterisk * contain an affiliate ID code, meaning the provider pays me a small commission for referring you.
+Some links contain an affiliate ID code, meaning the provider pays me a small commission for referring you.
 This will cost you nothing, and has absolutely no bearing on my recommendation of that particular service.
 I only recommend resources I personally use or recommend, regardless of affiliate status.